Skip to content

 Branches

-Each feature branch must be tied to exactly 1 issue and result in 1 merge to main.
-Feature branches should be merged (rebased) into main.
+Each feature branch must be tied to exactly 1 issue and result in 1 commit to main.
+That means that branches must be squash-merged.

 Example